Today I am sharing with you how you can transform any old dresser into an Anthropologie look alike.

 Now the fun thing is when I made this dresser (actually it’s more like an armoire), I didn’t even know that you could buy a very similar one for a small fortune at Anthropologie.
 How can that ever be, you ask?

-Because up until this May I’ve never been to an Anthropology shop.
+Because up until this May I’ve never been to an Anthropologie shop.
 Yep, you read that right.
 I live in Germany and we don’t have them here around.
 But of course I’ve had inspiration strike me at one day or other before I started transforming my little cabby into this beaut and I am absolutely going to share with you how and where.
 In just a minute.

 I know that I am a chatty person and that’s not for everybody.
 I totally understand! 😉 If you’re not interested in my little inside stories simply scroll further down for the tutorial part.